sandmaennchen5/homey-matic/README.txt

 The app uses discovery to find your CCUs on the network.
 We were only able to test it with a single CCU yet.
 Therefore it is possible that the app fails in case multiple CCUs are discovered on the network.

 Credits

+I would like to express my deep gratitude to the original creators and contributors of the Homematic app:
+- Timo Wendt
+- Bjoern Welker
+- Lex Ruesink
+- Simon Wenner

 Thank you @hobbyquaker for your great work on binrpc, xmlrpc, hm-discover and RedMatic.